calmh/para/README.md

   151689
 ```

 Perform a massively parallell grep.
-The `-quiet` flag supresses `Warning: exit status 1 (child exited with error)` for each of the `grep`s that exit without finding the search string.
+The `-quiet` flag suppresses
+`Warning: exit status 1 (child exited with error)` for each of the
+`grep`s that exit without finding the search string.

 ```
 $ para -children=64 -quiet "grep earde" < /usr/share/dict/words